dxc-technology/halstack-style-guide/guidelines/components/input-password/README.md

 # Input-password

-The input-password component is very much like the input-text, with the difference that their value is obscured by default(by replacing its characters with dot ("•") and the mask can be toogled on/off using the show and hide component action.
+The input-password component is very much like the input-text, with the difference that their value is obscured by default(by replacing its characters with dot symbol ("•") and the mask can be toogled on/off using the show and hide component action.

 ## Usage